MilesCranmer/BorrowChecker.jl/README.md

 ## Usage

-In Julia, there is no sense of a variable _owning_ an object.
-Objects exist independently of variables.
-When you write `x = [1, 2, 3]` in Julia, the actual _object_ exists independently as `[1, 2, 3]`, and you can refer to it from as many variables as you want without issue.
+In Julia, objects exist independently of the variables that refer to them.
+When you write `x = [1, 2, 3]` in Julia, the actual _object_ lives in memory as `[1, 2, 3]`, and you can refer to it from as many variables as you want without issue.
 This does not create a new object, nor does it prevent `x` from being used alongside `y`:

 ```julia
 x = [1, 2, 3]